Low Impact Turf Care

 A carpet of green grass is a satisfying feat, but can require the use of fertilizers, watering and pesticides.

 How you take care of your lawn is important for clean waters.
-When fertilizer is spilled or washed into the street and down storm sewers it can harm our lakes, wetlands and streams.
+When fertilizer is spilled or washed into the street and down storm drains, it can harm our lakes, wetlands and streams.
 The same is true for lawn clippings, fallen leaves and pesticides.
-When these materials wash into our waterways, they bring with them excess nutrients and pollutants that can cause algae to bloom or damage water in other ways.
+When these materials wash into our waterways, they bring with them excess nutrients and pollutants that can cause algae or other damage.

 How can you take care of your lawn and protect our waters?

-In most urban and suburban areas, the stromdrain on your street connects to downstream lakes, wetlands and streams through the storm sewer system.
-And unlike a sanitary sewer, this water is NOT treated before re-entering the waterways.
+In most urban and suburban areas, the strom drain on your street connects to nearby lakes, wetlands and streams.
+Unlike a sanitary sewer, this water is NOT treated before entering the waterways.

-Leave grass clippings and mulched leaves as a “natural” fertilizer
+Use grass clippings and mulched leaves as a “natural” fertilizer for your lawn

-When mowing your lawn, simply leave the grass clippings where they are.
-This acts as a natural fertilizer and reduces the need to add chemicals.
-It can reduce your need to use nitrogen fertilizer by up to 50 percent yearly!
+When mowing, simply leave the grass clippings on the lawn.
+They act as a natural fertilizer and reduce the need for chemicals such as nitrogen fertilizer by up to 50% a year!

-Sweep up spilled fertilizer and pesticide, grass clippings and leaves
+Sweep up spilled fertilizer, pesticides, grass clippings and leaves

-Be sure to keep an eye on where your grass clippings, leaves, pesticide and fertilizer end up.
-Make sure that they are swept up, not hosed off, so they don’t end up going into the storm drain.
+Be sure to keep an eye on where your grass clippings, leaves, pesticides and fertilizer end up.
+Make sure that they are swept up from paved surfaces, not hosed off, so they don’t end up going into the storm drain.